 Indiana has gained its first National Park!
 Yay!
 The Indiana Dunes National Lakeshore is now Indiana Dunes NATIONAL Park, America’s 61st National Park.
 Located in Chesterton, Indiana, just a one hour drive away from Downtown Chicago, making it an easy day trip from the Windy city!
 A small section of Indiana state borders Lake Michigan, but it’s a section that’s well worth a stop!
-Here are some of my favourite Indiana Dunes things to do!Continue reading “Indiana Dunes: Things To Do – The 3 Dune Challenge!”
+Why not challenge yourself and take on the Indiana Dunes State Park ‘3 Dunes Challenge’?!Continue reading “Indiana Dunes: The ‘3 Dune Challenge’ Trail Guide!”

 When you think of Gold Coast in Australia, what’s the first thing that comes into your head?
 I’m probably not wrong in thinking ‘beaches’…it’s in the name after all!
 It shouts out white sandy coastline!
 Away from the hustle and bustle of the cities, Gold Coast’s Hinterland is home to several national parks, including: Tamborine National Park, Springbrook National Park (the ‘I’m a Celebrity Jungle’ for my UK readers!) and Lamington National Park.
 This post will focus on Tamborine National Park and things to do on Mt Tamborine in a morning or afternoon, just a 50 minute drive from Surfers Paradise!